haskell-github-trust/.github/profile/README.md

 * Q. What happens if one of the Trust Owners inserts malicious code and publishes to Hackage?

-  A. Talk to the Hackage Trustees.
+  A. Talk to the other Github Haskell Trust owners and also the [Hackage Trustees](https://hackage.haskell.org/packages/trustees/).

 * Q. What happens if a Trust Owner deletes this whole org?